What is the National Assessment Program?

 - Progress in International Reading Literacy Study (PIRLS – 2011 and 2016 only).

-The government is also working with states and territories and the non-government sector on a range of online assessments.
+The Australian Government is also working with the states and territories and the non-government sector on a range of online assessments.

 Why do Australian schools participate in the National Assessment Program?

-The NAP is a major component of the Measurement Framework for Schooling in Australia 2015, which is the basis for reporting on progress towards the Melbourne Declaration on Educational Goals for Young Australians.
+The NAP is a major component of the Measurement Framework for Schooling in Australia 2015.

 The NAP provides student performance data, which helps governments assess how Australian students are performing compared to their international peers, and identifies where improvements are needed.
 Both international and national assessments provide a health check on Australia's education system.